Aetiology

 Technique

-1. Identify distal clavivle
+1. Identify distal clavicle

-- remove bursa and perform SAD
+- remove bursa in subacromial space

 - clean and identify clavicle anterior and posterior